PelicanPlatform/pelicanfs/README.md

 When you attempt an operation that requires authorization, PelicanFS will:

-1. Check if the namespace requires a token (via the director response)
+1. Check if the namespace requires a token (via the Director response)
 2. Search for existing tokens using the discovery methods above (in order of precedence)
 3. Validate each discovered token to ensure it:
    - Has not expired